vivekdongare81/StreamMyMeal-microservices/README.md

 # StreamMyMeal Microservices Platform

 A scalable, event-driven food delivery and live streaming platform built with **Java 17, Spring Boot microservices, PostgreSQL, Kafka, Docker, React, mediasoup, and WebSocket (socket.io & STOMP)**.

-**Real-world use case:** StreamMyMeal empowers restaurants to build trust and transparency with customers by broadcasting live cooking sessions directly from their kitchens.
-Customers can watch chefs prepare food in real time, observe hygiene practices, and interact with the restaurant—addressing concerns about food safety, cleanliness, and authenticity.
-Users can discover, watch, and order food directly from live streams, with seamless order management and payment processing, making dining more interactive and reassuring.
+**Real-world use case:** StreamMyMeal helps restaurants build trust and transparency by broadcasting live cooking sessions from their kitchens.
+Customers watch chefs prepare food, see hygiene practices, and interact in real time addressing concerns about safety and authenticity.
+Users can discover, watch, and order food directly from live streams, with seamless order and payment management for an interactive, reassuring dining experience.

-The system supports real-time restaurant broadcasts, live viewer stats, robust order and payment management all in a modern, cloud-ready architecture.
+The system supports real-time broadcasts, live viewer stats, and robust order/payment management in a modern, cloud-ready architecture.

 ---